Executive Director and Founder

 (Washington)

 Marc Rotenberg is Executive Director and Founder of the Center for AI and Digital Policy.
 He is a leading expert in data protection, open government, and AI policy.
 He has served on many international advisory panels, including the OECD AI Group of Experts.
 Marc helped draft the Universal Guidelines for AI, a widely endorsed human rights framework for the regulation of Artificial Intelligence.
 Marc is the author of several textbooks including the 2020 AI Policy Sourcebook and Privacy and Society (West Academic 2016).
 He teaches privacy law and the GDPR at Georgetown Law.
 Marc has spoken frequently before the US Congress, the European Parliament, the OECD, UNESCO, judicial conferences, and international organizations.
 Marc has directed international comparative law studies on Privacy and Human Rights, Cryptography and Liberty, and Artificial Intelligence and Democratic Values.
+Marc publishes widely in acadamic journals.
 Marc is a graduate of Harvard College, Stanford Law School, and Georgetown Law.
+He is a Life Member of the American Bar Foundation, the Council on Foreign Relations, and the European Law Institute.

 Dr. Pablo Molina, CAIDP Treasurer